 Import Transactions With Customer Part Numbers

-You can add or update line items on sales orders or invoices through import using CSV files, scheduled scripts, or web service.
+You can add or update line items on sales orders or invoices by importing CSV files, using scheduled scripts, or with web service.

-Before you import customer part numbers, view the limitations and guidelines in Limitations.
-Refer to the following guidelines specific to importing customer part numbers for transactions:
+Before you import customer part numbers, check out the limitations and guidelines in Limitations.
+Refer to the following guidelines for importing customer part numbers for transactions:

 -